-An ambitious research initiative, CERIC draws from the expertise of internationally renowned scholars at Leeds University Business School and the Faculty of Social Sciences.
-The Centre aims to create a vibrant research environment incorporating established, Doctoral and leading visiting researchers.
+An ambitious research initiative, CERIC draws from the expertise of scholars at Leeds University Business School and the Faculty of Education, Social Sciences and Law.
+The Centre aims to create a vibrant research environment incorporating established, doctoral and visiting researchers.

-In empirical terms, the Centre's research is broadly concerned with examining the modernisation of employment relations, and how processes of organisational restructuring and innovation shape patterns of continuity and change in employment relations.
-It evaluates the consequences of such change for different stakeholders and is committed to developing new strategic and policy relevant visions
+In empirical terms, CERIC's research is broadly concerned with examining the modernisation of employment relations, and how processes of organisational restructuring and innovation shape patterns of continuity and change in employment relations.
+It evaluates the consequences of such change for different stakeholders and is committed to developing new strategic and policy-relevant visions.

 - International connections

 CERIC draws from the expertise located in the Business School's Work and Employment Relations Division (WERD).
-Centre researchers have backgrounds in employment relations, HRM, economics, sociology and political science, and since 2000 have attracted over 1.5 million of research funding from leading funding bodies.
+Centre researchers have backgrounds in employment relations, human resource management (HRM), economics, sociology and political science.
+Since 2000 our experts have attracted over £1.5m of research funding from leading funding bodies.

-The Centre draws on experience from established partnership working and international links with:
+CERIC draws on established partnerships and international links with: